At age 43, Michele Whalen is looking for another job after almost three months of uncertainty.

 Whalen was one of 20 St. Louis County Parks employees who received lay-off notices on Jan.
 24. An additional six employees were laid off in other departments.

 “They saved the parks, but they didn’t save our jobs,” she said.
 “At least now we know what was up, from Oct.
 31 to Tuesday, we couldn’t do anything, we couldn’t plan anything.
 How would you like living your life like that?”

-Whalen has worked in the parks maintenance department at Jefferson Barracks Park for the last year, and was a seasonal employee for three years before that.
+Whalen has worked in the parks maintenance department at for the last year, and was a seasonal employee for three years before that.

-Six of the seven council members said they would not approve the budget, leading to the formation of a special budget committee headed by now-council chairman Mike O’Mara (D-Florissant).
+Six of the seven council members said they would not approve the budget, leading to the formation of headed by now-council chairman Mike O’Mara (D-Florissant).

 After a rally and more than 60 speakers at council meetings, the county executive announced Dec.
 6 that the parks would stay open.